realpython/materials/rich_showcase/README.md

 The code to perform the download is in `get_rich_showcase_data.py`.
 This demo code demonstrates a single request, which it then dumps to the screen.
 For a real-time application, you'd need to execute this request and process the data in a loop.
 The [CoinLore website](https://www.coinlore.com/cryptocurrency-data-api) doesn't impose rate limits, but they suggest making one request per second.

-There's a Jupyter notebook containing all the sample code from the tutorial.

 ## Author
 Charles de Villiers

 ## License